-Most retail stores are looking for seasonal employees right now.
+Most retail stores are looking for seasonal employees right now (even in 2020, the Year Where Everything Is Weird).
 Consider taking on a few hours to help add some extra cash to your Christmas budget.

 6. Shop clearance sales at Target, Walmart, Walgreens and Rite Aid year-round for stocking stuffers and small gifts for your friends’ kids or nieces and nephews.

 7. Stock up on online freebie offers and other clearance items to make themed baskets.